-- Small size of the National Statistical Offices (NSOs); - Staffing Inadequate staff at both the regional and national levels; Lack of trained Staff; High Staff turnover for some offices; Need for Staff that are simultaneously more technologically and analytically sound in the realm of being data scientists; - Increased demand for Statistics in an environment of declining resources of governments, exacerbating the data gaps; - Outdated Legislative Frameworks; - Need to stay relevant by providing the data required by users and people of the Region to take decisions and be informed, in a timely, easily accessible and with user-friendly formats; - Absence of a National Statistical System- lack of coordination of the producing agencies that may impact the reliability of the data produced and intensify the data gaps; - Absence of coordinated response by IDPs resulting in a duplication of efforts, waste of resources and intensification of the burden on the NSOs;

-• Leadership and Management issues may arise with regard to the absence of a coordinated NSS -rendering them incapable to respond or to treat with existing challenges of data availability and to also respond to new challenges of data demands.
+\checkmark Small size of the National Statistical Offices (NSOs); A Staffing - Inadequate staff at both the regional and national levels; Lack of trained Staff; High Staff turnover for some offices; Need for Staff that are simultaneously more technologically and analytically sound in the realm of being data scientists; \checkmark Increased demand for Statistics in an environment of declining resources of governments, exacerbating the data gaps; Outdated Legislative Frameworks; Need to stay relevant by providing the data required by users and people of the Region to take decisions and be informed, in a timely manner and in easily accessible and user-friendly formats; Absence of a National Statistical System- lack of coordination of the producing agencies that may impact the reliability of the data produced and intensify the data gaps; × Absence of coordinated response by IDPs resulting in a duplication of efforts, waste of resources and intensification of the burden on the NSOs; ~ Leadership and Management issues may arise with regard to the absence of a coordinated NSS -rendering them incapable to respond or to treat with existing challenges of data availability and to also respond to new challenges of data demands.

 The above challenges are exacerbated by the increased national, regional and international demands for statistics that require strengthening of the national statistical systems inclusive of access to much needed resources for the functioning of these systems ranging from basic data collection programmes, adopting updated methodological frameworks and classifications and providing the users with statistics that are fit for purpose.
-The 37th HGC also recognised the increasing demands placed on statistical systems emanating from the commitment of Member States to the CARICOM Single Market and Economy (CSME), the Community Strategic Plan 2015-2019, the United Nations 2030 Agenda for Sustainable Development (Agenda 2030), and the SIDS Accelerated Modalities for Action (SAMOA) Pathway.
+The 37th HGC recognised the increasing demands placed on statistical systems emanating from the commitment of Member States to the CARICOM Single Market and Economy (CSME), the Community Strategic Plan 2015-2019, the United Nations 2030 Agenda for Sustainable Development (Agenda 2030)6, and the SIDS Accelerated Modalities for Action (SAMOA) Pathway.

-In advancing the development of the RSDS, the RSP requested support from the Partnership in Statistics for Development in the 21st Century (PARIS21).
-The RSDS should be aligned with National Strategies for the Development of Statistics (NSDS) where these are being developed in countries.
-The RSDS should take into consideration the main challenges confronting the producers of official statistics in their attempt to satisfy the continuously evolving demand for statistics about the region and will serve as the Strategic Roadmap to guide the process of transformation of the CSS.
-The RSDS is country-owned and is building on and being informed by the initiatives developed by Member States/Associate Members through the AGS/SCCS and that are in varying stages of implementation, such as, the CARICOM RSWP, the Model Statistics Bill, the Centre of Excellence in statistics and the CARICOM Quality Assurance Framework/Code of Good Statistical Practices.
-These initiatives will be reinforced through Centres of Excellence in statistical offices, and the embedding of statistics as a data science in the school curriculum.
+In advancing the development of the CARICOM RSDS, the RSP requested support from the Partnership in Statistics for Development in the 21st Century (PARIS21).
+The CARICOM RSDS takes into consideration the main challenges confronting the producers of official statistics in their attempts to satisfy the continuously evolving demand for statistics about the region and will serve as the Strategic Roadmap to guide the process of transformation of the CSS.
+The CARICOM RSDS is country-owned and is building on and is informed by the initiatives developed by Member States/Associate Members through the AGS/SCCS.
+These initiatives such as the CARICOM RSWP7, the Model Statistics Bill, the Centre of Excellence in statistics and the CARICOM Quality Assurance Framework (CQAF) and Code of Good Statistical Practices (CGSP) are in varying degrees of implementation.
+These initiatives will be reinforced through the virtual Caribbean Institute for Statistical Training and Research (e-CISTAR) and the embedding of statistics as a data science in the school curriculum.

-The design of the CARICOM RSDS includes the following key phases:
+The design of the CARICOM RSDS included the following key phases: